Alec-YT/Alec-YT.github.io/_publications/2023-10-applicability-number-4.md

 collection: publications
 category: manuscripts
 permalink: /publication/2023-10-paper-title-number-4
-excerpt: 'Active learning is the new black'
+excerpt: 'About the story of a single neural network who didn't want to be.'
 date: 2025-11
 venue: 'Journal 1'
 paperurl: 'https://arxiv.org/abs/2511.20574'